-When it comes to all kinds of dosing, first, consider your personal tolerance to weed.
-If you are a regular user, then you may have a high tolerance for marijuana, while occasional users may have a lower tolerance to weed.
+When it comes to all kinds of dosing, you must first consider your personal tolerance to weed.
+If you are a regular user, then you may have a high tolerance for marijuana, while occasional users may have a lower tolerance.

 If you are a heavy user or an experienced smoker, you can increase your intake to a gram.
 It’s always best to start from less and to start dosing from this level rather than begin from a higher dose.
 This way, the effects won’t be too strong for you.
 You can always increase the dose a fraction at a time and discontinue when you don’t like the effects anymore.

 How to take a new strain?

 You can consume cannabis in many different ways.
 You can smoke it, vape it, eat it, or apply it to your skin if you’re developing a topical cream or oil.
 But the two most common ways to take cannabis are taking it orally as edibles and smoking or vaping.

 You don’t need to smoke to enjoy cannabis.
 Most people who use cannabis as medicine or for recreation take it orally as a form of edibles.
 You may have heard about marijuana edibles like cookies, brownies, bread, candies, chocolates, teas, and chips.
 But as delicious as these may seem, there’s one problem with edibles: it’s hard to find out if you’re doing okay or not.

 Most cannabis edibles users tend to overeat and overdose because it’s hard to resist food.
 This is why it’s a good rule to portion edibles.
 If you’re making cannabis edibles, dose your food by portioning it, with equal amounts of THC or CBD in every portion.
 Consider marijuana chocolates available in bite-sized portions or chocolate bars in easy to snap pieces.
 Each of these pieces has specific doses to avoid overdosing and help people who are taking edibles as medicine.